Feb 2018: Mt. Mansfield (the elusive)

 All was going smoothly until the Long Trail disappeared again.
 It was obvious that we needed to hike up, but an unidentified set of boot prints was steering us sideways, about 500 feet below the summit ridge.
 Suddenly, we emerged from the woods in front of the Stowe gondola, which was unloading hoards of skiers and snowboarders onto the slopes.

 I spotted a ski patrol worker and asked where to find the trail to the summit ridge.
 He said we’d already passed it.
-After a brief attempt to trail-blaze from the gondola straight up to the summit ridge through 3-feet-deep snow, we doubled back and retraced our steps until we reached a steep section that appeared to resemble a path called the Profanity Trail.
-We veered off the beaten trail and headed up.
+After a brief attempt to trail-blaze from the gondola straight up to the summit ridge through three-feet-deep snow, we doubled back and retraced our steps until we reached a steep section that appeared to resemble a path called the Profanity Trail.
 It was steep.
 I was quickly dripping sweat.
+I held back the profanities.

 Finally we topped out and saw our first sign of the day, a wooden post marking the Sunset Ridge Trail.
-We were now only a few hundred feet from the summit…
+We were now supposed to only be a few hundred feet from the summit…

 We wandered upward and into the fog, first to a spot called the West Chin, which we thought was the summit until the clouds broke and we saw another slightly higher bump, which we assumed was the true summit, called the Chin.
 (Mt.
 Mansfield supposedly resembles a human face looking upward, and so its ridgeline is identified by facial features: the Adam’s Apple, the Chin, the Lips, the Nose, the Forehead.)